Dislocations to the joints of the finger or thumb can be caused by forceful trauma during a fall or direct trauma from an object such as a ball.

 After a dislocation, it is important to seek medical attention to ensure the joint is appropriately relocated.

-Even once the joint is back in position, it is likely there may be sprain/tear to the surrounding ligaments that would require immobilisation in a custom-made splint to adequately heal.
+Even once the joint is back in position, it is likely there may be a sprain/tear to the surrounding ligaments.
+These ligaments may require immobilisation in a custom-made splint or buddy taping to ensure they adequately heal.

 A further examination from a doctor and hand therapist will help to establish if there is any fracture, tendon injury, joint injury, or ligament damage that requires treatment.

 If you have dislocated a joint in your finger/thumb and are experiencing any of these symptoms, book a hand therapy appointment today with one of our experienced therapists.
 We will provide a thorough assessment, fabricate a custom-made splint if required, and provide the best care and rehabilitation to ensure you regain mobility of the affected finger and return to sport and functional activity as soon as possible.